-The monument to the First Division of the Fifth Army Corps is south of Gettysburg on Sickles Avenue.
-(Tour map: Sickles Ave. at the Rose Woods)
+The monument to the 1st Division of the 5th Corps is south of Gettysburg on Sickles Avenue.
+(Sickles Ave. at the Rose Woods tour map)

-It was commanded at the Battle of Gettysburg by Brigaider General James Barnes (USMA ’29), a civil engineer and superintendent for a Massachusetts railroad.
+Brigadier General James Barnes commanded the brigade at the Battle of Gettysburg.
+Barnes was a graduate of the West Point Class of 1929, a civil engineer and superintendent for a Massachusetts railroad.

 July 2.
 Crossed Rock Creek in the morning and was massed on Baltimore Pike with the Corps until between 4 and 5 P. M. then moved to the left by command of Gen. Sykes to the support of Third Corps line.
 The Third Brigade in the advance hastened to take possession of Little Round Top.
 The First and Second Brigades crossed Plum Run and the Wheatfield to the further edge of the woods beyond near the Rose House.
 First Brigade was formed on the right of Second.
 These Brigades were more or less engaged until after sundown when with other troops on the line were compelled to retire to a line extending north from the summit of Little Round Top.

 July 3.
 The Third Brigade was relieved by the First Brigade and joined Second Brigade north of Little Round Top.
 Remained in these positions until the close of the battle except reconnaissance to the front.

 Casualties Killed 14 Officers 153 Men Wounded 55 Officers 539 Men Captured or Missing 1 Officer 142 Men Total 904

 The monument is south of Gettysburg on the east side of Sickles Avenue about 325 feet south of Wheatfield Road.